kenoogl/CubeZ/Readme.md

 ### Serial build
-When even compiling without MPI, the heaｄder files `CB_Define.h` and `CB_SubDomain.h` in CBrick library are required.
+When even compiling without MPI, the header files `CB_Define_stub.h` and `CB_SubDomain_stub.h` are used instead of ones in CBrick library.
-Copy them form CBrick directory into cz_cpp, then make.
 In this case, specify `-D with_CBR=OFF` to suppress linking to CBrick library.

 In case of some Intel compiler environment, please specify environment variables before compilation.
 `export CC=icc CXX=icpc F90=ifort FC=ifort`